This is the multi-page printable view of this section. Click here to print.

 Version Affinity during Upgrade (Experimental)

 You can optionally enable Version Affinity for multi-tenant applications by adding the annotation sme.sap.com/enable-version-affinity: "true" to the CAPApplication resource.
-With this experimental feature, users remain on the previous CAPApplicationVersion during an upgrade until their session expires or they log out.
+With this experimental feature, users remain on their currently active CAPApplicationVersion during an upgrade until their session expires or they log out.

 apiVersion: sme.sap.com/v1alpha1